Josee14/Josee14/README.md

 June 2022 - Present

 - Developed an internal tool to facilitate team interaction with input data for the analytics core system.
-- Designed and implemented user interfaces for web applications using Angular.
+- Design and implement user interfaces for web applications using Angular.
-- Collaborated with backend developers to integrate frontend interfaces with server-side functionality.
+- Collaborate with backend developers to integrate frontend interfaces with server-side functionality.
+- Middleware to log information about the requests and responses.

 ---